-Generally: The best advice is to alter only those settings that you thoroughly understand.
-Settings should not be changed in the chipset screen without a good reason.
+The following general rule applies: The best advice is to alter only those settings that you thoroughly understand. settings should not be changed in the chipset screen without a good reason.
 Chipset defaults have been carefully chosen by Award or B&R to guarantee ideal performance and reliability.
 Even a seemingly minor change to the chipset setup may cause the system to become unstable.